digital-work-lab/literature-review-seminar/04-tools.md

 # LLMs, current challenges, and promises

-- LLMs
+Current challenges: "Directly asking ChatGPT for research summaries does not produce compelling results"

 - Language vs. knowledge and the problem of hallucination (fictitious references)
-- Directly asking ChatGPT for research summaries does not produce compelling results (no access to paywalled research)
+- LLMs do not necessarily have access to paywalled research
-- Retrieval-augmented generation (APIs)
+- Retrieval-augmented generation (APIs) as a potential remedy (e.g., consensus)

-- The need to understand nuances of review types, methods, and steps
+Researchers need to understand nuances of review types, methods, and steps

 <!--
 - LLM like ChatGPT are seemingly easy to operate (simple interface), but generating useful output is surprisingly hard (a metaphorical Norman door)